DDD-Moore/early-career-hawaii/agenda.md

 ### Poster Activity/Session

 Instead of a formal talk or poster presentation, we are holding a “Living Poster Session”.
 All participants will create their own “Living Poster” on Wednesday.
 You will sketch your research on a small poster-sized piece of paper we will provide, and during the meeting others will add their ideas, comments, questions, etc. This activity will be in conjunction with the MMI group.

+<a name="Lang"></a>
+### Keynote by David Lang

+David Lang spends most of his time working on [OpenROV](http://www.openrov.com/), an open source underwater robot, and [OpenExplorer](https://www.openexplorer.com/home), a community of professional and amateur explorers around the world.
+He is a member of NOAA’s Ocean Exploration Advisory Board, a TED Senior Fellow, and a National Geographic Emerging Explorer.
+Prior to underwater robots, he managed a sailing school in Berkeley for a few years – David still sails as much as he can.
+If you want to hear the long story, there’s a [good interview on NPR](http://www.npr.org/2015/10/23/449202146/how-can-we-open-source-exploring-our-oceans).
+Recently, David wrote a boke: [Zero to Maker](https://www.amazon.com/Zero-Maker-Learn-Enough-Anything/dp/1449356435).
+You can read more of his musings on his [website](http://www.davidtlang.com/) or follow him on Twitter: [@davidtlang](https://twitter.com/davidtlang).

 <a name="Cranmer"></a>
 ### Keynote by Kyle Cranmer